Mani856/information/README.md

 # information
 /* check for this */
 This project have some generic documents

+This project is Done!